89luca89/pakkero/README.md

 ## Part 1: the packer

-PakkerO can be launched like:
+Pakkero can be launched like:

 ```bash
 pakkero --file ./target-file -o ./output-file -register-dep dependency-file -c